 We can divide the illustrations produced digitally into two large groups:

-As you can see from the pictures below, the freehand digital illustrations allow very smooth light and shadow transitions, making complex background and fine detail.
-Most of these illustrations are in raster format and they can be blowed up and printted only to certain sizes before they loose quality.
-You can read more about the diffrences between raster and vector images in our article.
+As you can see from the pictures below, the freehand digital illustrations allow very smooth light and shadow transitions, making a complex background and fine detail.
+Most of these illustrations are in a raster format and they can be scaled up and printed only to certain sizes before they lose quality.
+Read more about the differences between raster and vector images.

-In the other group fall vector graphics/illustrations.
-The way the images is produced allows scaling it up and down to any size, without any quality loss.
-By rule, it is harder to make smooth transition with vectors, but vector has its advantages in producing certain style of imagery and it is very popular for web illustration.
-You can easily recognize the vector by its clear outlines, shapes and definition.
+In the other group, we put vector graphics/illustrations.
+The way the images are produced allows scaling them up and down to any size, without any quality loss.
+By rule, it is harder to make a smooth transition with vectors but vector has its advantages in producing a certain style of imagery.
+This makes it very popular for web illustration.
+You can easily recognize the vector by its clear outlines, shapes, and definition.

-We are quite sure the examples we gave so far are not nearly enough, so here are some curated illustrations and portfolios we found on the web and which we think are mesmerizing examples of the different types of illustration:
+We are quite sure the examples we have given so far are not nearly enough, so here are some curated illustrations and portfolios we found on the web – mesmerizing examples of the different types of illustration:

 The first part of our guide in the world of illustration is half done and now we are moving to the next part:

-Here we want to make a small remark, that by style we mean the different genres in illustration (or at least the most popular ones).
-However, style is used also for the individual and very specific way of expressing of the individual artists, but this could be defined much harder, if possible at all.
+We start with a small remark – by style, we mean the different genres in illustration (or at least the most popular ones).
+However, style is used also for the individual and very specific way of expressing of the individual artists, but this could be defined much harder if possible at all.
 Long story short, we can recognize the following genres in illustration: